 Around the age of 40, presbyopia and other age-related vision problems begin to take their toll.
-But, aging vision does not have to be something to fear.
+But aging vision doesn’t have to be something to fear.
 There are ways to strengthen the eyes and prevent age-related vision impairments even if you have already reached middle age.
-It is never too late to care for your eyes and vision.
+It’s never too late to care for your eyes and vision.
 It just takes a little extra time and dedication.
 With these tips, you’ll have your eyes feeling like they’re 20 again.

 1. Know Your Family Medical History

 Knowing your family medical history is crucial to eye health, the same way you would need to know about relatives with heart disease or breast cancer.
 For example, age-related macular degeneration (AMD) is a vision impairment that runs in families.

-Knowing your family history allows you to take steps towards preventing certain vision impairments that may be in your genes.
-However, just because a relative may have a certain eyesight disorder, does not mean that you are certain to suffer the same fate.
+Knowing your family history allows you to take steps toward preventing certain vision impairments that may be in your genes.
+However, just because a relative may have a certain eyesight disorder, does not mean that you are sure to suffer the same fate.
 But knowing that it runs in your family can help reduce your risk of getting diseases that can be prevented.
 For example, if the men in your family have a history of eye health risks, it’s good to be aware of those.

-The best way to acquire these medical histories is to talk to family members about it, especially your parents and grandparents if possible.
+The best way to acquire this medical history is to talk to family members about it, especially your parents and grandparents if possible.
 If not your grandparents, your parents are likely to have information regarding your family’s health.
 Even if your relative’s eye conditions didn’t reveal themselves until their later years, there’s a lot you can do now to protect your vision in middle age.

 A change in diet is probably the easiest way to protect your vision in middle age.
 Unlike most diet changes that require a full one-eighty in terms of what you eat, changing your diet for the benefit of your eyes doesn’t mean you need to cut out your favorite foods.
 In fact, it’s encouraged to branch out and vary your foods as much as possible!